 How to Transfer Photos from iPhone to Mac

 Are you one of those people who send photos to themselves via email, just to have them on their computer?
 There are ways to import photos from iPhone to Mac that are far more preferable.
-This guide shows you several methods to import photos from iPhone to Mac that are fast, comfortable and reliable, like using AirDrop, your Lightning cord, Image Capture or iCloud.
+This guide shows you several methods to import photos from iPhone to Mac that are fast, comfortable and reliable, sucha as using AirDrop, your Lightning cable, Image Capture or iCloud.

 This is by far the user-friendliest and fastest method to transfer photos from iPhone to Mac and you do not need more than your iPhone and your Mac.